Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - bytes 0x011D6 and 0x011D6 repeated at 0x011FA and 0x11FB seem to be a checksum only related to vector state ;
 - Occurences of these checksums is preceded by the word "Magic" in ascii, perhaps a kind of humor ;
 - The last byte into an image slot (0xXXFFF) is not related to the image state ;
-- Any discrepancy between data, scores and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted or modified by cheating) ;
+- Any discrepancy between data, scores and checksums causes the camera to erase all informations into the save at reboot (camera must consider the savestate as corrupted or modified by cheating).
+Everything is set to zero ;

 # Summary

 - The Game Boy Camera uses two series of Checksum to protect its own data : one for scores (minigames and counter for images) and one for controlling the vector state and prevent any erased or transfered image to be recovered by byte attack (as data still exist in memory slots).
+This means that when you play Gameboy Camera, you play with the rules.
+That may explain the scarcity, even the total absence of cheat codes for the Camera.
+The beast is robust !
 - Scores of minigames are stored in address range 0x010C5-0x010CC and repeated at range 0x0119E-0x011A5.
 Second range seems to be an echo only, as modifying the first range is enough to get an effect, but also to destroy the whole coherency of the checksum system in case of error.
 Second range is not a backup ;
 - Image counters are stored in range address range 0x010BB-0x010C4 and repeated at range 0x01194-0x0119D.
 Same remark concerning the first range as the checksum is common with minigame scores ;
 - Scores and image counters are stored in decimal format by batch of two digits, least significant batch of two digits first ;